krishnappa90/faceImageQualityAssessment---SERFIQ/README.md

 # faceImageQualityAssessment---SERFIQ
-Here we are giving a detailed explaination of our thesis project.
+Here we have given a detailed explaination of our thesis project.
+Initially we selected two datasets.
+One for training and one for testing.
+Then we deviced six use cases.

-Full pledged thesis report is attached in this repository.
+A Full pledged thesis report is attached in this repository.